aspose-diagram/Aspose.Diagram-Documentation/spanish/pythonjava/developer-guide/converting/convert-visio-to-other-files/_index.es.md

 ### **Ejemplo de programación de exportación a XML**
 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToXML.py" >}}

-## **Exportando a XPS**
+## **Exporting to XPS**
-Este artículo explica cómo exportar un Microsoft Visio diagram a XPS usando Aspose.Diagram para Python a través de Java.
+This article explains how to export a Microsoft Visio diagram to XPS using Aspose.Diagram for Python via Java.
 Utilice el constructor de la clase Diagram para leer los archivos diagram y el método Guardar para exportar el diagram a cualquier formato de imagen compatible.

-Los fragmentos de código de este artículo toman el diagram a continuación como entrada.
-También puede usar otros formatos diagram (VSS, VSSX, VSSM, VDX, VST, VSTX, VSTM, VDX, VTX o VSX).
+The code snippets in this article takes the diagram below as an input.
+You can use other diagram formats (VSS, VSSX, VSSM, VDX, VST, VSTX, VSTM, VDX, VTX or VSX) as well.

-Para exportar VSD diagram a XPS:
+To export VSD diagram to XPS:

 1. Cree una instancia de la clase Diagram.
-1. Llame al método Guardar de la clase Diagram y establezca XPS como formato de salida.
+1. Call the Diagram class' Save method and set XPS as the output format.

-La siguiente imagen muestra el archivo XPS de salida.
+La siguiente imagen muestra el archivo de salida XPS.

-### **Ejemplo de programación de exportación a XPS**
+### **Exporting to XPS Programming Sample**
 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToXPS.py" >}}

-## **Exportando un Diagram a SVG**
+## **Exporting a Diagram to SVG**
-Este artículo explica cómo exportar un Microsoft Visio diagram a SVG (Scalable Vector Graphics) usando Aspose.Diagram para Python a través de Java.
+This article explains how to export a Microsoft Visio diagram to SVG (Scalable Vector Graphics) using Aspose.Diagram for Python via Java.

 Utilice el constructor de la clase Diagram para leer los archivos diagram y el método Guardar para exportar el diagram a cualquier formato de imagen compatible.

-Para exportar VSD diagram a SVG, realice los siguientes pasos:
+To export VSD diagram to SVG, perform the following steps:

 1. Cree una instancia de la clase Diagram.
-1. Llame al método Guardar de la clase y establezca SVG como formato de exportación.
+1. Call the class' Save method and set SVG as the export format.

-### **Exportación de Diagram a muestra de programación SVG**
+### **Exporting Diagram to SVG Programming Sample**
-Los ejemplos de código muestran cómo exportar un diagram a SVG usando Java.
+The code samples show how to export a diagram to SVG using Java.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToSVG.py" >}}

-## **Exportando un Diagram a XAML**
+## **Exporting a Diagram to XAML**
-Este artículo explica cómo exportar un Microsoft Visio diagram a XAML (lenguaje de marcado de aplicación extensible) usando Aspose.Diagram para Python a través de Java.
+This article explains how to export a Microsoft Visio diagram to XAML (Extensible Application Markup Language) using Aspose.Diagram for Python via Java.

 Utilice el constructor de la clase Diagram para leer los archivos diagram y el método Guardar para exportar el diagram a cualquier formato de imagen compatible.

 Para exportar un VSD diagram a XAML:

 1. Cree una instancia de la clase Diagram.
-1. Llame al método Save de la clase y establezca XAML como formato de exportación.
+1. Call the class' Save method and set XAML as the export format.

-### **Ejemplo de programación de exportación a XAML**
+### **Exporting to XAML Programming Sample**
-El ejemplo de código muestra cómo exportar un diagram a XAML usando Java.
+The code sample show how to export a diagram to XAML using Java.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToXAML.py" >}}